dougeby/IntuneDocs/intune/devices-wipe.md

 Due to communication issues or missing devices, you might need to delete devices from Azure Active Directory (AD).
 The delete command does not remove a device from management but you can use **Delete** to remove device records from the Azure portal that you know are unreachable and unlikely to communicate with Azure again.

 1. Sign in to the [Azure Active Directory in the Azure portal](http://aka.ms/accessaad) with your admin credentials.
-You can also sign in to the [Office 365 portal](https://portal.office.com) and then choose **Admin** &gt; **Azure AD** from using the link on the left side of the page.
+You can also sign in to the [Office 365 portal](https://portal.office.com) and then choose **Admin centers** &gt; **Azure AD** from using the link on the left side of the page.
 3. Create an Azure subscription if you don’t have one.
 This should not require a credit card or payment if you have a paid account (choose the **Register your free Azure Active Directory** subscription link).
-4. Select **Active Directory** and then select your organization.
+4. Select **Azure Active Directory** and then select your organization.
 5. Select the **Users** tab.
 6. Select the user whose devices you want to delete.
 7. Choose **Devices**.